YALI 10 Summit | Ten Plus Ten: YALI and the United States Look Back, and Ahead, Together

 Day 1 showcased the achievements of YALI and the impact it has made in strengthening U.S.-Africa relations and leadership in African over the past decade.
 During the opening plenary, a variety of luminaries spoke to the impressive and deep-rooted impact of YALI throughout its first 10 years; they included:

-- CEO and President, Woodrow Wilson International Center for Scholars, Ambassador Mark Green
+- Ambassador Mark Green, President, Director, & CEO, Woodrow Wilson International Center for Scholars

-- African Union Ambassador to the United States, H.E.
-Hilda Suka-Mafudze
+- H.E.
+Hilda Suka-Mafudze, African Union Ambassador to the United States

-- Senior Director for Africa, National Security Council, Ms. Dana Banks
+- Ms. Dana Banks, Special Assistant to the President and Senior Director for Africa, National Security Council

 In addition, the keynote address featured an interview with NBA star and philanthropist Mr. Serge Ibaka, and a plenary session reflected on 10 years of YALI, featuring remarks by the Chargé d’Affaires in the U.S. Embassy in Pretoria, Ambassador Todd Haskell, and YALI Alumni Mr. Javnyuy Joybert, Dr. Odry Agbessi, and Mr. Sem Mandela Uutoni speaking to the impact of YALI on their lives, communities, and country.
 Breakout sessions assessed U.S.-Africa trade relations and business goals, discussed the role of youth in conflict management and peacebuilding, and evaluated civil society’s critical role in addressing climate change.